 Raoul Wallenberg (August 4, 1912 – July 17, 1947) was a Swedish architect, diplomat and humanitarian.
 He is recognized for rescuing thousands of Jews in Nazi-occupied Hungary during the Holocaust.
 The U.S. awarded him the Congressional Gold Medal and honorary U.S. citizenship in 1981.

 William Penn (October 14, 1644 – July 30, 1718) was an English real estate entrepreneur and founder of the Province of Pennsylvania.
 He was an early champion of democracy and urged for a colonial union in what was to become the United States of America.
-He was granted honorary U.S. citizenship in 1981.
+He became an honorary U.S. citizen in 1981.

 Hannah Callowhill Penn (February 11, 1671 – December 20, 1726) was the English wife of Pennsylvania founder William Penn who administered the Province during her husband’s poor health and after his death.
 She was granted honorary U.S. citizenship in 1984.

 Mother Teresa (August 26, 1910 – September 5, 1997) was a Roman Catholic Religious Sister who helped thousands of the “poorest of the poor” through her Missionaries of Charity.
-She was honored with the Nobel Peace Prize and granted honorary U.S. citizenship in 1996.
+She was honored with the Nobel Peace Prize and became a U.S. citizen in 1996.

 Gilbert du Motier de La Fayette, Marquis de La Fayette (September 6, 1757 – May 20, 1834), known simply as Lafayette, was a French aristocrat and military officer who served as a major-general in the Continental Army under George Washington.
-He was granted honorary U.S. citizenship in 2002.
+He became an honorary U.S. citizen in 2002.